 Use of the School's information and communications technology is at the user's own risk.
 The system is provided on an "as is, as available" basis.
 The School will not be responsible for any damage users may suffer.
 The School is not responsible for the accuracy or quality of any advice or information obtained through or stored on the School system, nor is it responsible for damages or injuries from improper communications or damage to property used to access School computers and online resources.
 Lowther Hall Anglican Grammar School is not responsible for any information that may be lost, damaged, or unavailable when using the network, or for any information that is retrieved via the internet.
 Furthermore, the School will not be responsible for any unauthorised charges or fees resulting from access to the internet.
-The School will not be responsible for the internet.
+The School will not be responsible for financial obligations arising through unauthorised use of the School's ICT or the internet.